microsoft/vscode-chrome-debug/README.md

 ```
 If you set `sourceMapPathOverrides` in your launch config, that will override these defaults. `${workspaceRoot}` and `${webRoot}` can be used here.
 If you aren't sure what the left side should be, you can use the `.scripts` command (details below).
 You can also use the `diagnosticLogging`/`verboseDiagnosticLogging` options to see the contents of the sourcemap, or look at the paths of the sources in Chrome DevTools, or open your `.js.map` file and check the values manually.

-* `skipFiles`: An array of names of folders/files to skip when debugging.
+## Skip files / Blackboxing / Ignore files
+You can use the `skipFiles` property to ignore/blackbox specific files while debugging.
 For example, if you set `"skipFiles": ["jquery.js"]`, then you will skip any file named 'jquery.js' when stepping through your code.
 You also won't break on exceptions thrown from 'jquery.js'.
 This works the same as "blackboxing scripts" in Chrome DevTools.

 The supported formats are:
   * The name of a file (like `jquery.js`)
   * The name of a folder, under which to skip all scripts (like `node_modules`)
   * A path glob, to skip all scripts that match (like `node_modules/react/*.min.js`)